thesz/codeta/README.md

 # Why?

 Decision tables are fast tp work with.
 65536 leafs translates into about 16 (probably, less) decision operations per bit predicted, 128 decision operations per byte.
-They allow to predict bits from arbitrary location, if you provide context wihndow for that location, thus, they allow for (semi-) random access.
+They allow to predict bits from arbitrary location, if you provide context window for that location, thus, they allow for (semi-) random access.